 history, ethnological recoveries, and political interventions, but

-we neglected to look at the powerful undercurrents of belief,
+we neglected to look at the powerful undercurrents of

-and transfiguration.
-Nothing of the human experience was estranged
+epiphanies and transfiguration.
+Nothing of the human

-to these fictions, not even religion."" - Julio Ortega, Brown
+religion."" - Julio Ortega, Brown University

-""Gonzalez, one of his generation's most accomplished scholars of
+""González, one of his generation’s most accomplished scholars of

 Spanish American Literature, offers a remarkable, erudite, and